Survey: Many Sports Fans Are Ready To Return To Indoor Events

 The numbers are similar for sports fans who regularly attend games in outdoor venues.
 55 percent say they would feel comfortable going to a game that is half-full, while only 35 percent would go to a game at full capacity.

 The numbers are important for both the NBA and NHL as they hold their games indoors and would want to open their arenas to fans once their next season begins.
-Neither league has announced a start date, so the Denver Nuggets and Colorado Avalanche are currently in limbo.
+Neither league has announced a start date, so the Denver Nuggets and Colorado Avalanche are currently in limbo, but Ball Arena will be used as a voting center for the upcoming election.

 The Denver Broncos currently have a cap of 5,700 fans attending their games at Empower Field at Mile High and the Colorado Rapids will have 1,165 fans at Dick’s Sports Goods Park for their remaining games.

-Morning Consult conducted the poll from Oct.
+Morning Consult, a global data intelligence company, conducted the poll from Oct.
 14-16, speaking with 2,200 adults, including 663 who say they regularly attend sporting events per year.

 You really think that the Furer of Colorado is going to give up his power o let this return to some resemblance of normal?
 That will not happen until he is successfully recalled or thrown out of office by a landslide defeat in the next election.
 After all even though he is a Democrat he has to keep his best butt buddy Trump satisfied by continuing to increase the lockup of the citizens of Colorado.
 He should have closed the Colleges and Universities Until September 2021 or later to out of state students to stop them from increasing the virus infection numbers With their irresponsible behavior.